Amine-Itani/Unit-1/Quizzes/Quiz-016.md

 # Quiz 016
 Easy one this time around.
 It's nice to have a break every once in a while.
+Quarter one of quizzes done!
 ## Input & Output
 ![image](https://github.com/Amine-Itani/Unit-1/assets/123438294/a18f922b-a782-4604-9250-3c37f71e72ca)